7img/simple-grunt-starter/readme.md

 ## Features:
 - Compiles SCSS / SASS to one style.css file.
 - Also minifies that style.css to style.min.css.
 For use on your live websites.
-- Automatically includes bootstrap-sass that you can overwrite with your own variables.
+- Automatically includes Bulma's initial variables sass that you can overwrite with your own variables.
 - Add any SCSS file and it gets included automatically.
 - Checks your JS files for errors.
 - Combines JS files to one custom.js file.
-- Adds Bootstrap Javascript to your Javascript file.
 - Minifies that Javascript file to a custom.min.js for your live websites.
 - Add any Javascript file and it gets included automatically.
 - Supports LiveReload.